Line Out vs. Headphone Out: What’s the difference?

 What Hz is best for deep bass?

 As professionals recommend, the best Hz for deep bass is typically between 60-250 Hz.
 These frequency ranges consider protecting the speakers from damage but also optimize the best listening experience for the user.
-Additionally, listening to music at a much lower frequency will negatively affect your hearing.
+Additionally, listening to music (while doing any of these) at a much lower frequency will negatively affect your hearing.

 How can I improve the vocals in a song?

-To make the vocals in a song clearer, you can start by cleaning up the vocals, such as removing some background noise and other unwanted mouth sounds.
+To make the vocals in a song clearer, you can start by cleaning up the vocals, such as removing some background noise and other unwanted mouth sounds (you can use a noise gate VST plugin for this).
 You can then open up your equalizer and meddle with the setting, such as eliminating nasal, plosives, and esses.
 You could also control the vocal dynamics, adding warmth and clarity via the device’s EQ.

 Also, you can mildly distort or saturate the vocal to make the vocals sound bright, or you can also try an exciter to add harmonics.
 Lastly, you can also employ a short reverb and delay to make the vocals in a song sound clearer.